AERIALCOMPUTING/aerial-computing/README.md

 ## What It Is NOT

+Anything not listed here is explicitly excluded from the concept.

 AERIAL COMPUTING is NOT:

 - Aerial networking
 - Drone or UAV computing
 - Edge or cloud infrastructure
 - Spatial computing (AR/VR/MR interfaces)
 - A user interface paradigm

 ---